mehko/raqeem-blog/src/content/posts/2022-07-27-tokenization-iov-internet-of-value-in-global-halal-economy.md

 * Fungible Tokens or “ERC20” (Ethereum blockchain)

-The US Dollar is fungible because it is interchangeable 1 USD equals 1 other USD: if you buy an item for 5 USD in a store and you decide to get your money back a few days later, you will get 5 USD back, not necessarily the 5 USD you gave.
-It is therefore fungible.
+The US Dollar is fungible because it is interchangeable 1 USD equals 1 other USD: if you buy an item for 5 USD in a store and you decide to get your money back a few days later, you will get 5 USD back, not necessarily the 5 USD you gave, it is therefore fungible.

 * Non-Fungible Tokens or “ERC721” (Ethereum blockchain)